-At the request of the Union or the employee, the County will furnish the Union a copy of bargaining unit final disciplinary actions.
+The County will furnish the Union a copy of bargaining unit final disciplinary actions, unless the employee objects within three (3) days of the discipline.

 17.5 Review of Personnel File

 Employees may give written authorization for the Union Staff Representative to review their personnel file.
 Employees shall have the right to review their personnel file on break time, lunch time, or leave status, and request amendments of any statements in their file that they deem to be false.
 If amendment is refused, the employee shall be entitled to have a rebuttal statement placed in the file.
 Employee evaluations are subject to Steps 1 and 2 only of the grievance procedures contained herein.
 All performance evaluations shall be reviewed with the employee before being included in the personnel file.
 Employees shall sign the evaluation as evidence that it has been reviewed with them.
 An employee's signature does not necessarily indicate agreement with the content of the evaluation.